fladdict/llmermaid/README.md

 ## Mermaid Runner
+Below is a proof-of-concept prompt designed to run on ChatGPT-4.
+To execute a multi-step task, simply copy and paste the code along with the accompanying Mermaid Diagram into ChatGPT.

 ```
 You are a multi-step agent AI that executes a series of tasks.
 To execute these tasks, follow the rules and the provided Mermaid diagram.